 top of page

-Only 44% of Londoners are trying to reduce volume of online shopping deliveries
+Only 44% of Londoners are trying to reduce volume of online parcel deliveries

 The ever-increasing number of parcel deliveries is putting the health and safety of Londoners at risk, with more than half (51%) wanting to see the number of delivery vehicles on the city’s streets reduced.